Hyperview

 Configuring the client

-component.
+Once you've defined a RN component with the required static properties, you can pass the class to the Hyperview component.
 This will register the component as an element available to be used during rendering of the screen.
-Custom components are passed in using the components
+Custom components are passed in using the components prop, which takes an array of component classes.

 function Screen({ url }) {